bhakti0302/RepoMind/README.md

 - Runs the codebase analysis
 - Populates the database with code chunks and relationships

+#### Visualization Queries

+You can use natural language queries in the chat to display code visualizations.
+Here are some example queries you can try:

+- "Show me the code relationships"
+- "Visualize the codebase structure"
+- "Show me how files are connected"
+- "Display class relationships"
+- "I want to see the code architecture"
+- "Show me inheritance relationships"
+- "Can you visualize the code dependencies?"
+- "Let's visualize the code structure"
+- "Show me the file dependencies"

+Alternatively, you can click the "Show Visualizations" button to display the visualizations directly.

 This is the recommended workflow for most users, as it provides a simple and intuitive interface for analyzing and querying your codebase.

 ## Testing the VS Code Extension